avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 ------------

 This chapter will give you an overview of cholera, the species *Vibrio cholerae*, the main lineages of *V. cholerae*, and the most current pandemic lineage of *V. cholerae*, 7PET.
-You will learn how 7PET is the high-risk lineage of *Vibrio cholerae*, how whole genome sequencing can be used to determine whether a new outbreak of diarrhoeal illness is 7PET or not, and that a 7PET outbreak requires a rapid and large public health response.

 Acute Watery Diarrhoea, the Disease Cholera and its Epidemiology
 ----------------------------------------------------------------